Robert Cassilly (politician): Education

 In October 2024, after the county school system and sheriff's office requested $80 million in additional funding for wage increases, Cassilly posted a video to Facebook telling school officials to "stop playing politics" and to "face to the fiscal reality", citing two consecutive years of low revenue growth in the county.
 He added that the county would need to raise property taxes by 20 percent to afford the wage increases, which he refused to do.

+In January 2026, Cassilly called for the resignation of Harford County Public Schools superintendent Sean Bulson after Turnbull Brockmeyer Law Group posted an audio recording of a 9-1-1 call Bulson made during a conference in New Orleans.
+In the call, Bulson reported that a woman he had let into the room stole his wallet, two phones, an Apple Watch, an iPad, and a laptop before leaving while he was asleep.
+The Maryland Office of the Inspector General for Education investigated the phone call at the request of Harford County's school board, which found that no school-issued items were stolen from Bulson.
+In February 2026, the Harford County Board of Education voted to terminate its contract with Bulson.
+During an interview with The Baltimore Banner in April 2026, Bulson suggested that his removal as superintendent was politically motivated and accused Cassilly of using the controversy to push him out.
+Bulson cited a bill introduced by Cassilly in 2022, while he was running for county executive, that would transfer the power to appoint three school board members from the governor to the county executive, saying that he believes Cassilly later appointed members to "do his bidding".
+Cassilly disputed this characterization and denied having anything to do with getting the 9-1-1 call posted by Turnbull Brockmeyer or any of the social media posts that followed, calling Bulson's silence on the New Orleans incident a leadership failure that led to his downfall.

 Government

 In 2003, Cassilly introduced a bill that would have created a ballot referendum on whether the Harford County Council should have the ability to hire an auditor to oversee the county's finances.
 The bill was reintroduced in 2004 and passed by a 4–3 vote but was vetoed by County Executive James M. Harkins.

 In 2016, Cassilly opposed provisions in a bill that would require automatic government spending on several Baltimore-targeted programs.

 In November 2016, Cassilly said he opposed the Question A referendum in Harford County, which would move the county's property acquisition procedures from the Department of Procurement to the Department of Administration.

 In July 2024, Cassilly vetoed a bill to create a 2024 county referendum that, if approved by voters, would have given the Harford County Council the ability to reallocate funds to any part of the county budget.